What is the price spread and why does it matter?

 If you are tempted by buying coins or a small bar to keep at home, you should first check your home insurance policy.

-That's because you may not be covered if you do not specify the individual high-risk items you own, such as gold coins and bars.
+Many insurance companies specify that you must list individual high-risk items you own, such as gold coins and bars.

-And when you do declare your bullion-at-home to your insurer, you may very likely see your premium increase and even incur an admin fee to add your precious metals to their records.
+And when you do declare your bullion-at-home to your insurer, you may very likely see your premium increase and even incur an admin fee to add your precious metal to their records.

 With BullionVault your gold, silver, platinum and palladium are stored and insured in professional vaults.
-We charge $4 minimum per month for gold (currently around £3.30) and $8 minimum per month for silver, platinum and palladium (around £6.35 at current exchange rates).
+We charge $4 minimum per month for gold (currently around £3.25) and $8 minimum per month for silver, platinum and palladium (around £6.50 at current exchange rates - May-23).

 You can see our tariff here and use our cost calculator to estimate your full expenses.